-The continued support of our members is paramount to the success of any mutual organisation and the Board and I would like to thank you for that.
+The continued support of our members is paramount to the success of any mutual organisation.
+On behalf of the Board, thank you to all our members for your continued support.

-RAYMOND ABBOTT CHAIRMAN
+RAYMOND ABBOTT CHAIRMAN 31 March 2020

 Chief Executive's Review